 Jabra fans will also love the new packaging introduced on the Elite 85t.
 It’s smaller and consolidates everything, from the accessories to the user manual flap, into a more compact setup for convenient unboxings.

 The Elite 85t’s charging case is a hybrid of the 75t and 65t cases, but with very few changes.
-Clearly, the new version is slightly bigger to accommodate the buds’ thicker form.
+Clearly, the newest version is slightly bigger to accommodate the buds’ thicker form.
 You’ll see the LED charging indicator has been moved to the front.
 In addition, the magnets on the inside are stronger to ensure the buds are safely secured.
 The plastic exterior remains durable to stave off scuffs and scratches, which the AirPods Pro case fails to do.
 It is portable-friendly too, so you can slide it in denim pockets and not worry about an unflattering bulge, something that can’t be said about the QuietComfort Earbuds’ massive case.

 These buds are longer (2mm longer) and heavier (1 gram more) than their predecessor, but these are changes that don’t affect overall comfort.
 The sound port was redesigned with an oval shape to allow for seamless insertion into the canal, while the gel tips don’t go too deep into the ear and provide decent on-ear stabilization.
 You’ll be able to sport the buds for about 1.5 hours before fatigue sets in.

-Jabra Elite 85t: Controls and digital assistant
+Jabra Elite 85t review: Controls and digital assistant

 Ever wonder why Jabra hasn’t adopted touch controls?
 According to the company, some user experience studies showed that people liked the sensation of using buttons versus tap gestures.
 I’m not one of them, specifically because physical buttons require pressing the buds into the ears which creates discomfort, but I give credit to Jabra for making control management less painful.